Jannes and Jambres: Rabbinic literature

 The Babylonian Talmud names "Johana and Mamre" as two of Pharaoh's sorcerers.
 "Jannis and Jambres" are mentioned several times by name in Targum Pseudo-Jonathan.
 Jewish traditions in the Targums preserve other legendary lore about the pair.
 They are called the sons of Balaam, the unwitting non-Jewish prophet of Peor.
 It was also claimed that they converted to Judaism, and that they left Egypt at the Exodus to accompany Moses and the Israelites; however, they perished on the way, either at the Red Sea, or the destruction of the Golden Calf, or at the slaughter of Korah and his followers.

 Apart from their opposition to Moses there are other aggadic lore and legends about Egyptian sorcerers; it was said that during the end of their days they had necessary occult knowledge to embark on a journey to the Jewish world to come.
 They were not welcomed and the angels of the first few heavens fought them vigorously but they could not evict them due to the potent talismans that were worn by the wizards.
 As they entered the fourth heaven they were met by Michael and Gabriel; legends say that the battle was very evenly balanced, but in the end it was the angels who had to fall back.
 Upon entering the fifth heaven they were met by none other than Metatron, who did not come at them with defiance or anger, but appeared accommodating, considering the circumstances; after conversing for a short time the angel was successful in convincing Jannes and Jambres to remove their talismans, leaving them thus vulnerable.
 Metatron was quick to act and threw them out of heaven with a wave of his hand.
+It is said that they lost all memory of the event after that.

 League with the Devil

-The earliest mention of "Jannes and his brother" in the Damascus Document, states that the two were in league with "Belial", who would later be personified as the devil in Christian texts.
+The earliest mention of "Jannes and his brother" is in the Damascus Document, which states that the two were in league with "Belial", who would later be personified as the devil in Christian texts.
 In the Testament of Solomon, a demon who has some connections with "the Red Sea" replies to the king: "I am who was called upon by Jannes and Jambres who fought against Moses in Egypt" (25:4).
 Similarly, in the later text of the Questions of St. Bartholomew (6th-7th century), Satan says that "Simon Magus, Zaroës, Arfaxir, and Jannes and Mambres are my brothers" (Lat.
 2, 4:50).
 In the Penitence of Cyprian (5th century?), the great magician of Antioch relates how the Devil called him "a clever lad, a new Jambres, trained for service, and worthy of fellowship with himself".
 In his Lausiac History (5th century), Palladius relates that Macarius of Alexandria (4th century) once visited the garden-tomb of Jannes and Jambres, and upon arrival was met by seventy demons who resided there.